 Indonesian graft investigator injured in acid attack

-JAKARTA: A prominent Indonesian corruption investigator had acid thrown in his face by assailants riding on a motorbike on Tuesday (Apr 11), in an attack activists believe is linked to a graft case that has implicated senior politicians.
+JAKARTA: A prominent Indonesian corruption investigator had acid thrown in his face by assailants riding on a motorbike on Tuesday (Apr 11), in an attack activists believe is linked to a major US$170 million graft case that has implicated senior politicians.

-Novel Baswedan, a member of the Corruption Eradication Commission (KPK), suffered injuries to his forehead and left eye which now has a blurred vision, according to presidential spokesman Johan Budi who visited Baswedan in hospital.
+Novel Baswedan, a member of the Corruption Eradication Commission (KPK), suffered injuries to his forehead, face and eyes.
+He now has a blurred vision in his left eye, according to presidential spokesman Johan Budi who visited Baswedan in hospital.

 The investigator was attacked in Jakarta while he was walking home from a mosque in the early hours of the morning after prayers.